 It’s awesome that this business generated so much revenue from a single person, but the likelihood that they’ll continue to acquire customers at the same value from the same traffic source and with the same signup flow is highly unlikely.

 With other analytics tools, we never would have been able to get so much detail about where our revenue was coming from.
 Nor would we have been able to deeply understand how each A/B test was performing.

 What if this business was itching to drop its campaigns and focus on organic traffic?
 While Version B didn’t do quite as well as Version A, it appeared to do a much better job with non-campaign traffic.
 If we hadn’t found this outlier, the decision makers might have picked the wrong A/B test, which would have drastically slowed down revenue in the following months.

 Ditch the SQL queries and having to beg your engineers to pull data for you.
 With the Kissmetrics Power Report, you can jump right into your data, pull whatever you want, and answer the most pressing questions about your business.

-Currently, the Power Report is only available to our enterprise customers and isn’t available by default in the Kissmetrics 14-day free trial.
+Currently, the Power Report is only available to customers on the Power Plan and isn’t available by default in the Kissmetrics 14-day free trial.

-To get all the information on the Kissmetrics enterprise plans, click the button below:
+To get all the information on the Kissmetrics Power Plan, check out our pricing page.